denisecampos28/AbuelaBot-/README.md

    - Base Model: Qwen2.5 7B
    - Fine-Tuned Model: Same base model fine-tuned using LoRA on a custom dataset (abuela_dataset.jsonl)

 A fixed set of 7 culturally relevant questions was asked to both models, and responses were saved for comparison.
-I only used 7 questions for the evaluation becasue the data that the model was tuned on was small.
+I only used 7 questions for the evaluation because the data that the model was tuned on was small.

 ## Data
 **Type:** Instruction dataset (.jsonl and csv versions avaliable)